-So let’s say you sign up in an ecommerce website as a seller and want to display products from a specific category on your website.
-You can use the API of that ecommerce website and write a piece of code which will display specific products from a specific category on your website.
-Whenever that category is updated with new products and old products are removed, the same changes will be automatically reflected in your website.
+So let’s say you sign up in an e-commerce website as a seller and want to display products from a specific category on your website.
+You can use the API of that e-commerce website and write a piece of code which will display specific products from a specific category on your website.
+Whenever that category is updated with new products and old products are removed, the same changes will be automatically reflected on your website.

 This is a technology using which a webpage can communicate with a web server or scripts stored in some web server.
 Using this technology, you can send as well as receive information in a variety of formats, including JSON, XML, HTML, and even text files.

-Alexa.com is an internet company which provides estimated traffic statistics of a website and “Alexa Rank” of a website which ranks website acording to their popularity on the web and how much traffic it receives on a given month.
+Alexa.com is an internet company which provides estimated traffic statistics of a website and “Alexa Rank” of a website which ranks website according to their popularity on the web and how much traffic it receives on a given month.
 While I do not take Alexa data that seriously, a lot of bloggers do.
-It is worth noting that although the traffic estimates that are shown on the website are not an exact match but it is still a good way to do “Guess work” on a website’s popularity, traffic and other things.
-The company also provides seo tools and other marketing tools which you can use for a paid subscription.
+It is worth noting that although the traffic estimates that are shown on the website are not an exact match but it is still a good way to do “Guesswork” on a website’s popularity, traffic, and other things.
+The company also provides SEO tools and other marketing tools which you can use for a paid subscription.

 Anchor text is the text that is used to make a hyperlink.

 Anchor texts are a good signal for SEO and one should use anchor text wisely to improve search engine optimization of their blogs and websites.
 Spammy anchor texts pointing to third party sites can severely harm your rankings.
 Learn more about Anchor texts

 A Blogroll is a list of links that are displayed in your site’s template or in an individual page.